The I-ACTED Study: Testing the Causal Effects of a Civic Engagement Intervention on Health and Wellbeing Among Youth

 Project Summary

-The project team is conducting a randomized controlled trial evaluating an “action civics" program - Kick Start Action Civics (AC) - that offers a school-based civic engagement intervention.
-The team is testing the causal effects of AC on changes in civic engagement and sense of community, and subsequent health and wellbeing among disadvantaged middle and high school students.
+The researchers are conducting a randomized controlled trial evaluating an “action civics" program (AC) that offers a school-based civic engagement intervention.
+The researchers are testing the causal effects of AC on changes in civic engagement and sense of community and subsequent health and wellbeing among middle and high school students.

-• Does action civics participation affect youth civic engagement and sense of community among adolescent students (ages 11-18; grades 6-12) from disadvantaged backgrounds?
+• Does action civics participation affect youth civic engagement and sense of community among adolescent students (ages 11-18; grades 6-12)?

 • Do the relations between action civics and health and wellbeing depend on (a) adolescents’ background characteristics, (b) experiences in action civics, and (c) experiences in society?